zooko/smalloc/README.md

 occupying, then just be lazy and consider this `realloc()` a success and return the current pointer as the return value.

-If the new requested size doesn't fit into the current slot, and if it is less than or equal to 64 bytes, allocate from the slab with 64 byte slots (large-slots slab 0).
+If the new requested size doesn't fit into the current slot, then choose the smallest of the following list that can hold the new requested size: 64 B (large-slots slab 0, 4096 B (large-slots slab 6), or 16384 B (large-slots slab 8).

-If the new requested size doesn't fit into 64 bytes, then allocate from the slab with 4 MiB slots (large-slots slab 6, a.k.a. the huge-slots slab).
+If the new requested size doesn't fit into 16384 bytes, then use a slot from the slab with 4 MiB slots (large-slots slab 9, a.k.a. the huge-slots slab).

 (As always, if the requested size doesn't fit into 4 MiB, then fall